-As homeschool parents, we wear multiple hats.
+As homeschool parents, we wear multiple hats in our relationship with our children.
 At any given moment, we’re talking math with one child, comforting another, or mediating a conflict.
-The lines between “parent” and “teacher” blur together.
+The lines between parent and teacher blur together.

 This is the beauty of learning at home with our kids, but it can also present a challenge: What happens when academic expectations interfere with the parent-child relationship?

-When in doubt, your relationship as parent-child is more important than any lesson, curriculum, or co-op class.
+When in doubt, follow this rule: Your relationship as parent-child is more important than any lesson, curriculum, or co-op class.

 I’m not saying that we need to be our kids’ friends or that we don’t have expectations for them.
 However, there will be times that meeting your kid where he is may be more important than finishing that times tables drill.
 In fact, pushing to finish when your child is signaling he’s done may actually be harmful in the long run.